September 6, 2007

 Today the world mourns the passing of a titan of music.

 Luciano Pavarotti, the man who introduced opera to a wider audience than any other before him, lost his battle with pancreatic cancer today.
 He was 71.

 There are many tributes on the web, including a Life in Pictures on bbc.com, reaction from his Three Tenor partners Placido Domingo and Jose Carreras (also from bbc.com), a reaction from residents of Modena, Pavarotti’s birthplace, and, at last count, more than 2,000 articles about his passing.
 Indeed, he will be missed.

-If you’re not prepared to go to the opera this month, consider taking in some musica lirica at some of Italy’s famous opera houses and arenas.
+So, what’s the best place to celebrate the big man’s work?
+Go to the opera, of course!
+Consider taking in some musica lirica at some of Italy’s famous opera houses and arenas.
 Those include the Sferisterio in Macerata (Le Marche); the Arena in Verona (Veneto); and, of course, La Scala in Milan and La Fenice in Venice.